Join us on a life-changing journey through Rwanda, a land made up of rainforests, volcanoes, jungles and primates!

 Difficulty: Moderate – Difficult

-Following an early breakfast, embark on special trek to visit to the grave site of Dian Fossey.
+Following an early breakfast, embark on a special trek to visit the grave site of Dian Fossey.
 This courageous pioneer studied her beloved Mountain Gorillas for 15 years before her death.
 In the same area is the Gorilla graveyard where her beloved Digit and others rest nearby.
 Occasionally the Gorillas visit, it’s as if they know.
 Return to the lodge for lunch followed by a leisurely rest or your choice of inclusive optional activities:

 Returning for dinner at your lodge.
 (B,L,D)

 After breakfast, you will visit the Iby’Iwacu Cultural Village, a sustainable tourism concept created for the communities who live around the mountain gorilla’s national park.
 The concept is designed to stop poaching and raise the income levels of the communities through a participative approach as an incentive for conservation.
-It encompasses what gorilla trekkers have been missing, a place where people and culture can meet to appreciate the wonders of nature while embracing the history where traditions still run, while the modern world carries on.
+It encompasses what gorilla trekkers have been missing, a place where people and cultures can meet to appreciate the wonders of nature while embracing the history where traditions still run, while the modern world carries on.

-You will return to the lodge for lunch before departing the wonderful Volcanoes National Park driving south past lush coffee, tea and banana plantations on a breathtakingly scenic drive back to Kigali.
+You will return to the lodge for lunch before departing the wonderful Volcanoes National Park driving south past lush coffee, tea, and banana plantations on a breathtakingly scenic drive back to Kigali.
 Once in Kigali, you have a final activity with a Question Coffee masterclass.